ibm-cloud-docs/connected-trade-platform/white-paper.md

 IBM's connected trade gateway can be used to quickly setup the integrations amongst the platform solution components, ISV apps, and the bank's enterprise systems to connect different aspects of the end to end trade finance solution together.

 IBM connected trade gateway is built on top of IBM's industry leading automated, secure and scalable integration capabilities.
 It's a hybrid integration platform that provides a comprehensive set of integration tools within a single, unified experience to connect applications and data across any cloud or on-premises environment.
-The high level functionality that you can expect from this trade gateway includes:
+The high-level functionality that you can expect from this trade gateway includes:
 - A scalable API management platform for creating, socializing, managing, and monetizing APIs across clouds.
 - An application integration platform that lets you author and host environments for creating, testing, sharing, and deploying workflows.
 You can use these environments to connect applications and data, assisted by AI, without having to write code.
 - Enterprise grade messaging and event streaming through IBM MQ, Apache Kafka and Rabbit MQ.